Culture of Saudi Arabia: Dress

+Non-Muslim women may opt to wear abayas as a sign of respect, but it is not disrespectful to not wear one.
+Modest business attire in work settings, and loose-fitting outfits that conceal cleavage, shoulders or knees are acceptable for non-Muslim women, especially in the more progressive and touristic regions of Saudi Arabia.
+A non-Muslim female tourist wearing a niqāb (face covering) would be considered highly unusual.

+In recent years it is common to wear Western dress underneath the abaya.

+Authors Harvey Tripp and Peter North encourage women to wear an abaya in "more conservative" areas of the kingdom.)

 Saudi men and boys, whatever their job or social status, wear the traditional dress called a thawb, which has been called the "Arabic dress".
 During warm and hot weather, Saudi men and boys wear white thobes.
 During the cool weather, wool thobes in dark colors are not uncommon.
 At special times, men often wear a bisht or mishlah over the thobe.
 These are long white, brown or black cloaks trimmed in metallic thread.
 A man's headdress consists of three things: the tagia, a small white cap that keeps the gutra from slipping off the head; the gutra itself, which is a large square of cloth; and the igal, a doubled black cord that holds the gutra in place.
 Not wearing an igal is considered a sign of piety.
 The gutra is usually made of cotton and traditionally is either all white or a red and white checked.
 The gutra is worn folded into a triangle and centred on the head.